Media Literacy Books are the topic of our blog post today!

 5. The Information Diet: A Case for Conscious Consumption by Clay A. Johnson

-“The Information Diet” by Clay A. Johnson is a gem that resonates so much with what I’ve been digging into lately.
-You know how we obsess over what we eat, counting calories and macros?
+You know how so many people obsess over what they eat, counting calories and macros?
 Johnson says, hey, let’s apply that same rigor to what we consume mentally.
-Seriously, if you’ve been drowning in a flood of emails, tweets, and news alerts like I have, this book is your life raft.
+Seriously, if you’ve been drowning in a flood of emails, tweets, this book is your life raft.

 It’s not just about cutting back on consumption; it’s about being picky, really scrutinizing the quality of information you let into your mental space.
-Trust me, as someone who’s constantly sifting through edtech products and research papers for my blogs, I can’t stress enough how this idea of ‘conscious consumption’ hits home.
 Johnson offers some fantastic tips on how to get discerning, which makes this book invaluable for educators looking to instill media literacy skills in their students or for parents who want to navigate the digital world with their kids.

 6. The Filter Bubble: What the Internet is Hiding from You, by Eli Pariser

-“The Filter Bubble” by Eli Pariser hits the nail on the head when it comes to algorithmic manipulation.
-It digs deep into how algorithms, although seemingly benign, are actually dictating the content we see and interact with online.
+“The Filter Bubble” by Eli Pariser digs deep into how algorithms, although seemingly benign, are actually dictating the content we see and interact with online.
 If you’ve ever felt like your social media feed is just an echo chamber, this book will confirm your worst fears—and explain why it’s a huge deal.

 7. Trust Me, I’m Lying: Confessions of a Media Manipulator, by Ryan Holiday